Mallet Assembly

-The Mallet Assembly is one of the few self-governing dormitories in the US; much of its internal operation is coordinated by elected student officers.
-Mallet is listed by the University of Alabama Office of Residential Life as a Special Living-Learning option, and is also a member of the Coordinating Council for Student Organizations (CCSO).
+The Druid Collective is one of the few self-governing dormitories in the US; much of its internal operation is coordinated by elected student officers.
+Mallet (not Druid) is listed by the University of Alabama Office of Residential Life as a Special Living-Learning option, and is also a member of the Coordinating Council for Student Organizations (CCSO).

 The Assembly was traditionally a men's residence.
 Although they accepted applications from female students since 1980, women were admitted as "out of dorm" members (although some women Malleteers were able to reside in the building during summer semesters).
 In 2007, Mallet became a co-ed living option with men and women living in the same building.

 In 2011, the 50th anniversary of the Assembly was honored in a resolution of the Alabama House of Representatives.

+In Spring 2022, members of the Mallet Assembly renamed the organization "Druid Collective," drawing inspiration from the nickname "Druid City" given to Tuscaloosa.
+This change came about when the majority of members expressed their dislike of the Assembly being named after a Confederate.
+This change was in line with a similar trend by the University which renamed several buildings to "remove racist namesakes from the UA campus."